Skip to main content

 We agree that DNOs should participate in co-ordinating and supporting a cost-effective energy transition, emphasising the importance of keeping costs down due to rising network charges and consumer pressures.

-At the same time, we raise concerns about potential overlaps with the Warm Homes Agency (WHA) and Regional Energy Strategic Planning (RESP) processes, especially regarding prioritisation of retrofit areas, coordination of funding, and provision of advice.
+At the same time, we raise concerns about potential overlaps with the Warm Homes Agency and Regional Energy Strategic Planning (RESP) processes, especially regarding prioritisation of retrofit areas, coordination of funding, and provision of advice.
 There needs to be clear decision-making processes and oversight to avoid inefficiencies and duplication.

-We’ve seen a number of documents and consultations that talk about area-based approaches to delivery, but there’s not enough clarity about who decides what the priorities are and who holds the reigns for the various pots of money.
+It’s important that these areas are prioritised by the RESP and incorporated in local authority plans when delivering the Warm Homes plan (WHP).
+CSE’s Director of Development and External Affairs, Ian Preston, said, “We’ve seen a number of documents and consultations that talk about area-based approaches to delivery, but there’s not enough clarity about who decides what the priorities are and who holds the reigns for the various pots of money”.

 Read our full response